JorjaFox/website/content/posts/library/recaps/csi/getting-off.md

 ## Synopsis

 Catherine and Sara deal with the death of what at first seems to be a transvestite.
-Later during autopsy they find out that the make-up he seemed to be wearing was actually facepaint, he was a clown.
+Later during autopsy they find out that the make-up he seemed to be wearing was actually face paint, he was a clown.
 Grissom, Nick, and Warrick deal with the death of a man in a homeless area.
 They found out he worked in a recovery center for drug users.

 ## Review